NityamGupta87493/Trustless_Trust-P2P-chat-network-/README.md

 # Trustless_Trust-P2P-chat-network-
 This a Peer-to-Peer Chat Application made by Nityam Gupta, Nitin, Ajay Sonamani.
-(Group-name: Trustless_less) We have also done the bonus question.
+(Group-name: Trustless_Trust) We have also done the bonus question.

 # P2P Chat Application